Possession For Sale of a Controlled Substance – Health and Safety Code Section 11351

 Yes.
 Possession of a controlled substance for sale not only includes illegal narcotics such as heroin or cocaine, but it can also encompass a wide variety of legal prescription drugs.
 If you are found to be in possession of prescription medication and do not have a valid prescription from a licensed doctor, your possession of the drugs is considered illegal and you can be convicted under Health and Safety Code section 11351 if the jury finds that you intended to sell the substance to another.

 If the drugs were found in my car and not on my person, can I still be convicted of possession of a controlled substance for sale?

-Call us today at 1(877) 4-NO-JAIL (466-5245) or fill out our client information form.
+Call our offices today at (877) 4-NO-JAIL (466-5245).
 We will get through this together.